Our posture on security

 NOSIBLE security is built around dedicated infrastructure, hardened servers, controlled access, replication, and operational controls.
 The search index needs to stay available, consistent, recoverable, and protected from unwanted access under risk-based security standards such as GDPR Article 32.

-- NOSIBLE runs on dedicated OVHcloud bare-metal servers in the UK and Europe.
+- NOSIBLE runs on dedicated OVHcloud bare-metal servers in France, Germany, and the UK.

 - Servers run hardened Ubuntu Pro with controlled access and recorded activity.